Ideas to Recycle Used Cooking Oil

 - You should also keep in mind that repairing your clogged drains is a costly procedure.

 - Do you know what happens when used cooking oil makes its way to rivers or the ocean?
-Oil, as we all know, does not mix with water; rather, it floats on top and creates a sort of barrier layer that keeps the water from becoming properly oxygenated.
+Oil, as we all know, doesn’t mix with water; rather, it floats on top and creates a sort of barrier layer that keeps the water from becoming properly oxygenated.
 This causes the animals in these waters to die.

 - Part of this oil sticks to fish gills and scales.